 And with garlic.
 That would add a ton of flavour.

 Cottage Cheese: I got an extra push to make an easy crockpot lasagna with cottage cheese by Organic Valley’s cottage cheese on sale at Fred Meyer.
-I grabbed two.
-You can freeze it.

 Next time I would try a ricotta instead.
 I think I prefer it to a cottage cheese in a lasagna recipe because it is sweeter.